No Community Cases; 1 Case Of COVID-19 In Managed Isolation

 This testing data does not include the number of tests processed by Waikato DHB, as systems remain down as a result of the cyber attack.
 The Waikato data continues to be recorded manually and monitored.
 The data will be added to the tally once systems have been restored.

-The manual data shows Waikato is continuing to process almost 200 tests a day since 17 May.
+The manual data shows Waikato has this week been processing about 400 tests a day.

-We’d like to thank all those who have taken a test recently – it’s a really important tool to ensuring New Zealand’s communities remain COVID-19 free.

 NZ COVID Tracer